 Water Communion was originally birthed in a UU congregation in 1980 and is typically celebrated once a year in UU congregations.
-The below liturgy was originally written by Rev. M Barclay for a United Methodist service on Earth Day 2013 in Austin, TX and has since been adapted further.
+The below liturgy was originally written by Rev. M Jade Kaiser for a United Methodist service on Earth Day 2013 in Austin, TX and has since been adapted further.

 Congregations are encouraged to share an advanced invite for participation with something like the following:

 “On Sunday, ____ we are celebrating Earth Day with… and a special water communion ritual.
 We invite you to visit the nearest body of water to your home (even if that ends up being the kitchen sink!) and bring a small jar/glass/etc of that water along with you to church.
 We’ll be remembering God’s gifts of creation and the waters of our community that bind our lives together – near and far.
 Join us as we remember our connection to the earth, its creatures, one another, and our Creator.”

 Liturgy to be used in the service with a place on or near the altar to receive the water (or the water may be placed into the font).

 As a Christian community we are accustomed to regular participation in the Eucharist.
 In that ritual, we are given a taste of Christ’s vision of a table where all feast together, in peace, in loving relationship, and in justice.
 This morning we enter that vision again, from a different place in the story.

 Today, we remember the beginning – where the Spirit of God hovered over the waters of Creation.
 Blessing water as a source of life for all the Earth, God has made us dependent on this resource.

 Water reminds us of our limits – without it, our lives and communities cannot be sustained.